syncfusion/blazor-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 </div>
 ```

-> Refer [code block](#size-for-container) to know the property value of **BulletChartData**.
+> Refer to the [code block](#size-for-container) to know about the property value of **BulletChartData**.

 ## Margin

-The [`BulletChartMargin`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartMargin.html) is used to customize the bottom, left, right, and top margins of the Bullet Chart.
+The [`BulletChartMargin`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartMargin.html) is used to customize the bottom, the left, the right, and the top margins of the Bullet Chart.

 ```csharp
 @using Syncfusion.Blazor.Charts